-In FY23, Countrywide engaged directly with 135 suppliers, and its 102 Members engaged with more than 500 suppliers to provided products or services directly to customers, or customers who had contracted directly with Countrywide.
+In FY24, Countrywide engaged directly with 135 suppliers, and its 95 Members engaged with more than 500 suppliers to provided products or services directly to customers, or customers who had contracted directly with Countrywide.

-Of the total suppliers used, we have 135 preferred suppliers that account for approximately 50% of our total Member network supplier and procurement spend.
+Our Recognised Suppliers have agreed trading terms with Countrywide that are made available to our Members.
+Of the total suppliers used by our Members, we have 135 Recognised Suppliers that account for approximately 50% of our total Member network supplier and procurement spend.